So You Wanna Start a House Church …

 The Power of the Gospel

-I went to the jail yesterday with another brother to be with one of the churches we helped establish there.
+I went to the jail yesterday with another brother named John to be with one of the indigenous churches we helped start there.

-When we arrived, that other brother, John, felt the Lord’s prompting to ask if anyone was struggling with anything and wanted some one-on-one help.
+When we arrived, John felt the Lord’s prompting to ask if anyone was struggling with anything and wanted some one-on-one help.
 A young man raised his hand and I met with him alone while John remained with the larger group of about twenty inmates.

-God and ManAs we talked, that young man was able to openly confess and release to the Lord years of hurts and regrets that he had suffered.
-The pain he carried from the wrongs he experienced as a boy contributed to addictions and emotional enslavement, which had been destroying his life.
+As we talked, that young man openly confessed and released to the Lord years of hurts and regrets he had suffered.
+The pain he carried from the abuse he suffered as a boy contributed to addictions and emotional enslavement, which had been destroying his life.
 As he began to expose and gave them to the Lord, Jesus met him in a very personal way.

 Then, without prompting, he started talking about all the stupid sins he had committed in reaction to the wrongs he had suffered at the hands of others.
-He began crying and asked how he could be free from the guilt and weight of his own wrongs.
+He began crying and asked how to be free from the guilt and weight of his own wrongs.

-I find that’s often the case: When we forgive others for their wrongs, we often clearly see for the first time the significance of our own sins and then are brought to a place of genuine conviction.
+I find that’s often the case: When we forgive others for their wrongs against us, we often experience genuine conviction as we clearly see for the first time the significance of our own sins.

 Continue reading